HSG-AIML/PaperDiscussionClub/README.md

 # AI:ML Paper Discussion Club
-This repository contains list of papers that we will discuss in the paper discussion meetings every week. <br>
+This repository contains a list of papers that we will discuss in the paper discussion meetings every week. <br>

 ## Question list
 In every meeting participants can provide a list of questions that he/she finds interesting.
 We also have a fixed list of question that we aim to answer in every meeting:<br>